raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Zero Round-Trip Operation

-There is increased awareness today of the performance benefits of eliminating round trips in session establishment.
-Technologies like TCP Fast Open {{?RFC7413}}
+DSO permits zero round-trip operation using TCP Fast Open {{?RFC7413}}
 and TLS 1.3 {{?I-D.ietf-tls-tls13}}
-provide mechanisms to reduce or eliminate round trips in session establishment.
+to reduce or eliminate
+round trips in session establishment.

-Similarly, DSO supports zero round-trip operation.

-Having initiated a connection to a server, possibly using zero round-trip TCP Fast Open and/or zero round-trip TLS 1.3, a client MAY send multiple response-requiring DSO request messages to the server in succession without having to wait for a response to the first request message to confirm successful establishment of a DSO session.
+A client MAY send multiple response-requiring DSO messages using TCP fast open or TLS 1.3 early data, without having to wait for a response to the first request message to confirm successful establishment of a DSO session.